Last Updated on: 28th September 2023, 09:38 am

 - Infections, particularly of the ear and respiratory tract.

-Ataxia damages the brain, spinal cord, and inner ear within the nervous system.
+Ataxia causes damage to the nervous system, particularly the brain, spinal cord, and inner ear.

 - Stand with their legs splayed apart to balance.

 - Use their beaks to hold onto the bars to stop them from falling over.

 - They stumble and fall over when they walk.